How to teach outside

 “The environment is the third teacher.” – Reggio teaching philosophy

-Improve your schoolyard by adding benches or by attracting wildlife.
+Improve your schoolyard by adding seating, a whiteboard, or by attracting wildlife.

 Setting influences learning.
 Indoor classrooms have posters, books, desks, and bins of equipment that influence learning.
 Outdoor learning areas have trees, shrubs, sticks, leaves, snow, water, puddles, wind, birdsong, scents, textures, shapes, and colors, all of which influence learning and engage the senses.